 On June 12 -July 31, 2021, we installed a ‘perimeter safeguard’.
 In an effort to combat erosion, protect nature, the maritime zone, and promote security, we installed a perimeter wood & rock fence to safeguard 121 newly planted coconut palm trees.
 This included over 1,300 linear feet of protected space.
 The expense of this improvement totaled $8,589.67.

-On July 24, 2021 we celebrated our RPBQN’s Eight Year Anniversary!!!
-In an effort to combat criminality and reclaim our public spaces, we recently held our 8 year event at the Ruins.
+On July 24, 2021, we celebrated Rescate’s eight-year anniversary!!!
+In an effort to combat criminality and reclaim our public spaces, we recently held our anniversary event at the Ruins.
 We repainted the Puerto Rican flag, planted 44 trees and removed 17 bags of trash.
 Prior to our involvement, these areas were labeled a “prostitution zone” and were laden with vandalization and criminality.
 Now they are safe, clean, and open to the public.

 On August 9th, 2021, we commemorated the one-year anniversary of the sanctioning of resolution 709. (rc 709 is a law unanimously passed by the House of Representatives and Senate of Puerto Rico, which gave our nonprofit the legal authority to be the sole administrators of the 642 acre parcel.)
 We continue to collaborate with our local government and representative Wilson Roman, to engage in community capacity building.